FAQ’s

 Should I quit my day job?

-Probably not.
-Most doulas start out with just a few clients in their first year.
+No. Most doulas start out with just a few clients in their first year.
 They allow back-up to cover them when they are not available.

 How will I find clients?